mondus/mondus.github.io/teaching/COM4521/lab_guide/index.md

 ![Visual Studio License](4.png "Visual Studio License")

 6) You should now be ready to complete the lab classes.
 Materials for the lab classes can be downloaded from the [course website](https://paulrichmond.shef.ac.uk/teaching/COM4521/).
 This will be updated weekly to add the new lab material and the previous weeks lab solutions.

-## Recieving support during lab classes

-1) Lab classes should be joined via the [Blackboard Collaborate link](https://eu.bbcollab.com/collab/ui/session/join/14fe0893486748f9b6bb439e281954f5)

-2) To request help you can select the raise hand icon at the bottom of the screen.
-One of the lab demonstratiors will move you int a breakoutroom for discussion.

 ## Remote Assistance